Jon710/advanced-nodejs/worker-threads/README.md

-This is a solution to a problem I've solved in a different way (conversion in an AWS Lambda) in my SaaS app in production.
+This is a POC solution to a problem I've solved in a different way (conversion in an AWS Lambda) in my SaaS app in production.
 Here, I've used Node.js Worker threads to convert video files.

 # Worker threads aren't true threads